ccao-data/model-sales-val/README.md

 Provides the **current flag status** of each sale.

 The underlying `sale.flag` table stores historical versions of flags.
 This view resolves those into the most recent determination per sale (`doc_no`).
-This it the version that is held in `default.vw_pin_sale`
+This is the version that is held in `default.vw_pin_sale`.

 **`sale.vw_flag_group`**